A few other things…

 To purchasers at bookstores: All distribution has been limited to Amazon stores.
 Teachers who wish to use these commentaries in class may purchase the books from Amazon or ask their students to purchase the paperbacks themselves and use the free PDF files until their books arrive.

-I received my B.A. in Latin at Hillsdale College, my M.A. in Greek, Latin and Classical Studies at Bryn Mawr College, and am now working on my PhD in Early Church History at the University of Tübingen in Germany.
+A Short Biography: I received my B.A. in Latin at Hillsdale College, my M.A. in Greek, Latin and Classical Studies at Bryn Mawr College, and am now a PhD Fellow in Early Church History at the University of Tübingen in Germany.
 I am writing a philological and historical commentary on books XI-XIV of Eusebius’s Praeparatio Evangelica, in which are treated the relationship of Plato–and subsequent Platonism–to the Christian and Jewish traditions.
 My interests range widely, but in method and approach I remain indebted to my Classics training and education: in all my work I strive for that philological rigor and attention to detail that distinguishes Classics as a discipline.

 I am happily married to my best friend, without whom I could achieve few (if any) of the things I aspire to.
-We currently have a one year-old son, Edmund, and enjoy walking in the foothills of the Swabian Alb.
+We currently have a one year-old son, Edmund, and enjoy walking in the foothills of the Swabian Alb and catching glimpses of Hohenzollern in the distance.

 I can do little better than to say with Geoffrey Steadman that preparing students to read Latin and Greek beyond the four years of college (or high-school, as the case may be) is an undervalued but vital task for those dedicated to the furtherance of Classics as a discipline.
 With the expansion of Steadman’s model, I hope to do just that.